-- The applicant shall be domiciled in Vermont, said domicile having been continuous for one year prior to the date of application for a change in residency status.
+- 1. The applicant shall be domiciled in Vermont, said domicile having been continuous for one year prior to the date of application for a change in residency status.
 Changes in residency status shall become effective for the semester following the date of application. - 2.
 Domicile shall mean a person's true, fixed and permanent home, to which he intends to return when absent.
 A residence established for the purpose of attending an educational institution or qualifying for resident status for tuition purposes shall not of itself constitute domicile.
 Domicile shall not be determined by the applicant's marital status. - 3.
 The applicant must demonstrate such attachment to the community as would be typical of a permanent resident of his age and education. - 4.
-An applicant receiving financial support from his family shall not be granted resident tuition status unless the supporting family member is domiciled in Vermont, or was so domiciled at the time of his death. - 5.
+Receipt of financial support from the applicant's family will create a rebuttable presumption that the applicant's domicile is with his family. - 5.
 An applicant becoming a student at an institution of higher learning in Vermont within one year of first moving to the state shall have created a rebuttable presumption of residence in Vermont for the purpose of attending an educational institution. - 6.
-A student who is eligible for tuition purposes to enroll as a resident student in another state shall not be enrolled as a "Vermont Resident." - 7.
+A student who is eligible for tuition purposes to enroll as a resident student in another state shall not be enrolled as a "Vermont Resident". - 7.
 A student enrolling at the University of Vermont shall be classified by the appropriate admissions officer (Director of Admissions, Dean of the Graduate College, Associate Dean of the College of Medicine) as a resident or non-resident for admission and tuition purposes.
 The decision by the officer shall be based upon information furnished by the student and other relevant information.
 The officer is authorized to require such written documents, affidavits, verifications or other evidence as he deems necessary. - 8.
-The burden of proof shall in all cases rest upon the student claiming to be a Vermont resident. - The decision of the admissions officer on the classification of a student as a resident or non-resident may be appealed in writing to the Committee on Residence whose decision shall be final.
+The burden of proof shall in all cases rest upon the student claiming to be a Vermont resident and shall be met upon a showing of clear and convincing evidence. - The decision of the admissions officer on the classification of a student as a resident or non-resident may be appealed in writing to the Committee on Residence whose decision shall be final.

-These regulations shall become effective October 6, 1973, for all applications thereafter filed.
-Except as to applications filed prior to October 6, 1973, all previous regulations or definitions concerning Vermont resident status are superceded and of no force and effect.
+These regulations shall become effective December 14, 1974, for all applications thereafter filed.
+Except as to applications filed prior to December 14, 1974, all previous regulations or definitions concerning Vermont resident status are superceded and of no force and effect.